afknapping/tazz/README.md

 All input on how stuff could be done better/easier/simpler is welcome, just dump an issue.

 There is also a [board at waffle.io](https://waffle.io/filtercake/tazz): [![Stories in Ready](https://badge.waffle.io/filtercake/tazz.png?label=ready)](https://waffle.io/filtercake/tazz)

-## FAQ

-- Does it have a UI Kit yet?
-No.
-- Does it have a database yet?
-No.
-- Is it deployable yet?
-No.
-- Does it have a license yet?
-No.